andrasq/node-docs/eslint-rules.md

 ===============
 2019-01-14 - AR.

-The eslint ruleset for our small team defines 264 rules over 889 lines.
+The eslint ruleset for our small team defines 264 rules over 889 lines (188 active).
 That's a lot for a first stab.
 The majority are inert "dark matter" and were not encountered.
 Some have an obvious role and can be worked around, others are run into all the time and just get in the way.